What Causes Root Canal? Understanding Tooth Infection

 What Happens if a Root Canal is Not Done?

-Ignoring the signs of a serious tooth infection is never a good idea.
-Infections in your mouth won’t just go away on their own.
+Delaying treatment for a tooth infection can lead to further complications.
 If you have an infected pulp and put off the root canal, here’s what could happen:

 • Worse Pain: The pain will usually become severe and constant.